 Spend the First Four Days of Your Kauai Itinerary on Kauai’s North Shore

 If you’re visiting Kauai, you’re in for a magical trip.
 Es specially if it’s your first visit!
-I always recommend Kauai as one of the best islands for first time visitors to Hawaii.
+I always recommend Kauai because personally, I think it’s the best island to visit in Hawaii.